22

 Location

-Kardamyla is a borough built on the site of ancient Kardamilis, 28 kilometers from the town of Chios.
-The town is divided into two settlements, which together are the home of approximately 2000 persons.
 It is the birthplace of freedom fighters such as Chartoulakis (in the Middle Ages) and Kontanignotis (in the 1821 War of Independence).
-Two other important citizens of this town were the Venerable Nikiphoros, historian of the Nea Moni, and Georgios Zolotas, historian of Chios.
+Two other important citizens of this town were the venerable Nikiphoros, a historian of the monastery of Nea Moni, and Georgios Zolotas, the historian of Chios.